la-haute-societe/craft-uptime-robot/README.md

 ### Using Composer

-  - Install with Composer from your project directory: `composer require la-haute-societe/craft-restrict-asset-delete`
+  - Install with Composer from your project directory: `composer require la-haute-societe/craft-uptime-robot`
-  - In the Craft Control Panel, go to Settings → Plugins and click the **Install** button for Restrict Asset Delete plugin.
+  - In the Craft Control Panel, go to Settings → Plugins and click the **Install** button for Uptime Robot plugin.

 ## Uptime Robot Overview